-Quest Tortilla-Style Protein Chips – This is about as close to Doritos as you’ll get on keto, and they’re really quite good.
+Quest Tortilla-Style Protein Chips – These are really quite good.
 The texture isn’t exactly what you’d expect from standard tortilla chips or Doritos, but they scratch the itch well enough.

 Whisps Cheese Crisps – These work great as a chip-replacement, with 1-2g net carbs per serving.
 They’re cheese that’s been baked into a crispy “chip”, and they come in a variety of flavors, tho asiago & pepper jack remains my favorite.

 Just the Cheese Bars – The grilled cheese flavor is pretty great.
 They’re salty, crunchy, and so cheesy.
 They can be a little messy, so not always the perfect on-the-go snack, but they’re really good and quite filling.

 Lowrey’s Bacon Curls Microwave Pork Rinds (Chicharrones) – Microwave pork rinds are basically the popcorn of keto.
 They’re tasty, salty, and crispy.
 It’s VERY IMPORTANT that you get the timing right when you microwave them though.

 For our microwave, it’s three minutes exactly to a perfect bag of perfectly popped pork rinds.
 Any more or less and its a disaster.
 Be prepared to sacrifice a bag or two until you figure out the correct timing.